Farlingaye & Kesgrave Teaching School Alliance

 - Date you can apply from

 - Date course starts

 - September 2020

 About the course

-Although there is now no requirement by the government for candidates to pass tests in literacy and numeracy before commencing your training, as an ITT provider, we must still assess your competency in these areas.
-Your invitation to a Task day will inform you of the arrangements we have made to assess the level of literacy and numeracy skills and if needed, we will also provide guidance about how they can be improved.
+short presentation.
+As an ITT provider, we must still assess your competency in these areas.
+Your invitation to Task day will inform you of the arrangements we have made to assess the level of literacy and numeracy skills and if needed, we will also provide guidance about how they can be improved.

 How school placements work

 We will consider you for a training place in one of our local partnership schools, taking into account your home address and travel arrangements, as well as ensuring you have a high-quality school placement.
 Most trainees train in subjects within the 11-16 age range but there is also the

 opportunity to train in the 14-19 age phase in specific subjects.